-Gayle Peterson, PhD, is a family therapist who specializes in family development and prenatal counseling.
+Gayle Peterson, Ph.D., is a family therapist who specializes in family development and prenatal counseling.

 What Other Moms Say

-Lexie T. agreed: "This is a such a sensitive topic for so many Americans.
-I believe if a parent chooses, they can share neutral moments of nudity with their young child.
-These moments can instill memories of body positivity for when they're older and more aware of their own bodies and begin making comparisons.
-Memories, such as skinny dipping or breastfeeding a sibling, can also reinforce that nudity is not exclusively associated with sexuality.
-The body isn't something to be ashamed of and however, parents address nudity they should take care to not invite or instill shame."
+Group member Lexie T. agrees: "This is such a sensitive topic for so many Americans.
+I believe if a parent chooses, they can share neutral moments of nudity with their young child."
+She noted that these moments can help children feel positive when they're older.
+"Memories, such as skinny dipping or breastfeeding a sibling, can reinforce that nudity is not exclusively associated with sexuality."

-That's why I asked Florence Mars, a Paris-bred mother living in New York and author of the book Say Bonjour to the Lady, how the French view of nudity differs from the American view.
-In general, most French people tend to be more relaxed about nudity, she tells MyDomaine.
-"Exposed nudity is not something shocking if it is not in a sexual context.
-On a body lotion advertisement, you will see a topless lady in a French magazine.
+The French approach to parenting tends to be more relaxed about nudity, according to Florence Mars, a Paris-bred mother living in New York and author of Say Bonjour to the Lady.
+If you shrug your shoulders at your partner parading their birthday suit around in front of your kids, you might find comfort in the Parisian mindset: "Nudity is not shocking if it's not in a sexual context," Mars says.
+"On a body lotion advertisement, you'll see a topless lady in a French magazine.
 Culturally, [nudity is] completely accepted in France."

 Okami P, Olmstead R, Abramson PR, Pendleton L. Early Childhood Exposure to Parental Nudity and Scenes of Parental Sexuality ("Primal Scenes"): an 18-Year Longitudinal Study of Outcome.
 Arch Sex Behav.
 1998;27(4):361-384. doi:10.1023/a:1018736109563